"

 The Ambiguous “3”

-Depending on the tempo, time signatures with the top number of 3 can either be simple triple or compound single.
+Do not assume a time signature with a top number of 3 is always simple triple.
+Depending on the tempo, time signatures with a top number of 3 can be either simple triple or compound single.

 Directions: